-Lepomis spp. dentifying Characteristics: The bluegill (L.macrochirus) has five vertical bars on its side, a faint dark area on the back, soft rayed part of its dorsal fin and a fairly large, dark lobe or he back of its gill cover.
+Lepomis spp. dentifying Characteristics: The bluegill (L.macrochirus) has five vertical bars on its side, faint dark area on the back, soft rayed part of its dorsal fin and a fairly large, dark lobe on he back of its gill cover.
 Pumpkinseeds (L. gibbosus) usually are more colorful with reds and yellows and the lower part of their lobe is red.
-Redear sunfish (L. microlophus), as you labitat: Shallow areas of clear lakes with plenty of vegetation.
+Redear sunfish (L. microlophus), as you night expect, have a larger margin of red on their gill cover lobe that extends almost all labitat: Shallow areas of clear lakes with plenty of vegetation.

 Natural History: These fish prefer cool to moderately warm water ranging from the mid 60s to 80 degrees.
 They will be found in relatively shallow water with plenty of vegetation and other cover.
 Hot summer weather may send them to deeper water, especially the larger fish.
 They are very popular fish in the summer and through the ice in the winter.
+Adult Sizes: 6"-10"